Chirag1994/8-Week-SQL-Challenge/Case Study #2 - Pizza Runner/D. Pricing and Ratings.md

 |-----------|
 | 138 |

+#### Analysis of Pizza Runner's Revenue

+1. **Revenue Overview**:

+   - Total Revenue: $138

+2. **Revenue Contribution**:

+   - Meat Lovers pizzas, priced at $12 each, contributed significantly to Pizza Runner's revenue, generating a substantial portion of the total revenue.

+3. **Pricing Strategy**:

+   - The pricing strategy of offering Meat Lovers and Vegetarian pizzas at $12 and $10, respectively, appears to align with customer preferences and market demand.
+The differential pricing reflects the perceived value of the pizzas and encourages customers to opt for higher-priced options.

 ### 2. What if there was an additional $1 charge for any pizza extras?
 (Add cheese is $1 extra)

 ```sql